 Note: Diaper change in the middle of the night can only be possible if the baby is sleeping in her bassinet, toddler bed or co-sleeping.
 With high rails crib, it may not be convenient for moms or dads to change a diaper.

 5. For babies who tend to toss and turn a lot while sleeping may end up having diaper leaks without getting fully soaked.
-You can use mattress pads or disposable changing pads on baby’s crib to deal with such kind of situations.
+You can use mattress pads or disposable changing pads on the baby’s crib to deal with such situations.

-6. Make sure if your baby is a heavy wetter due to water or liquids intake, I highly recommend to have your baby(toddler) wear PJs or night trouser that are somewhat loose around the diaper area.
+6. If your baby is a heavy wetter due to water or liquids intake, I highly recommend having your baby(toddler) wear PJs or night trouser that are somewhat loose around the diaper area.

-9. Keep all diapering essentials in your arm’s reach, decide where you want to change the diaper.
+9. First, of all, decide where you need to change the diaper and then keep all diapering essentials in your arm’s reach.
 It should preferably be a changing station with a changing pad.

 10. This one is for dads: When diapering, make sure you have a picture side on the front and tabs side on the back.

-11. The diaper should not be on top of the umbilical cord – use pampers for newborns which are curved for the umbilical cord.
+11. The diaper should not be on top of the umbilical cord – use pampers for newborns that are curved for the umbilical cord.

-12. Expect more diaper blowouts, while your newborn is more in a laying down position or in a sitting position.
+12. Expect more diaper blowouts, while your newborn is more in a laying down position or in a sitting position, the poop or pee has to go somewhere in and out the diaper.
 The best tips to prevent diaper blowouts are to size up, change frequently and do not delay diaper change for babies.
 However, for infants, you may want to wait for another 10 minutes to get everything clear out from inside.

 13. If your baby is not sleeping well even after nursing good, she may need top feed in order to feel full.